 Cheniere Caminada, Louisiana

-Cheniere Caminada is a coastal town located in the Gulf of Mexico.
-Cheniere Caminada is 70 miles from Houma and around 100 miles from Jefferson and New Orleans.
+Cheniere Caminada is a coastal town in the Gulf of Mexico.
+It is 70 miles from Houma and around 100 miles from Jefferson and New Orleans.

 The founders of this town remain unknown.
 However, some sources point out that the first inhabitants of this land could have been German, Prussian, and Spanish descendants.
 Later, Italians and French moved into the village.

-Most of the economy of Cheniere Caminada was based on fishing and agriculture.
-People would catch fish, oysters, shrimp, and crabs to sell in New Orleans.
+The economy of Cheniere Caminada was mainly based on fishing and agriculture.
+People caught fish, oysters, shrimp, and crabs to sell in New Orleans.
 Some of the crops people harvested were oranges and sugar cane.

 Cheniere became a ghost town due to a natural disaster.
 It was October 1893; people still remember the Great October Storm.
 A category four hurricane hit Cheniere Caminada, destroying the entire community in six days.
 More than 2000 people died by the time damage could be evaluated.
 The event is still one of the deadliest hurricanes in US history.